maarten-pennings/P2000/readme.md

 ```

 I connected my P2000T with a serial to USB cable to my PC, and recorded the
-printing.
-Here is the first couple of lines
+log.
+Here is the first couple of lines of the log.

 ```text
 1000  5E FB 0F 00 80 52 6F 62  ^....Rob